statamic/v2-docs/content/pages/3.guides/10.search/index.md

 Statamic builds indexes of your content to provide lickity-split search results.
 If you don't know what indexes are it doesn't matter.

-To kick off the indexer you can run `php please search:update` in your terminal or visit `/cp/search/update`.
-In the Control Panel you will find settings to enable automatic indexing of content.
+To kick off the indexer you can run `php please search:update` in your terminal, visit `/cp/search/update`, or simply perform a search _in the control panel_.
+Also, in the Control Panel you will find settings to enable automatic indexing of content.
 Every time a change to content is detected a re-index occurs.
 If you're a nervous-saver you will probably find this setting be annoying as you sit around for a few seconds every refresh.

-This is beta, this is all you get.
-We'll make indexing controls more robust for final 2.0 release.

 ## Drivers